WBØQXW VK2STL KØYCV WPXG847

 145.210 now has the new CAT 800 controller and weather receiver along with internet connectivity.
 The repeater now has more control and update flexibility.
 The new WAV player has great sounding voice ID's and announcements played directly from a WAV file.
-The 444.150 repeater is now converted to the CAT 800 controller.
+The 444.150 repeater also has the CAT 800 controller.
 The only difference between the two is that there will be no weather receiver.
 All features will be the same.

 Our site also houses our third system, a commercial Kenwood GMRS band UHF repeater on 462.725.
 My GMRS license is WPXG847.
 If you would like information on using GMRS, please contact me.
-A ten year license for $70.00 is required.
-The fee was reduced by $20.00 in September, 2015 by eliminating the regulatory fee associated with the license.
+A ten year license application fee is $35.00 is required.
 See the FCC website for details.
 The rules are covered in FCC part 95.
 One license covers your family members.
 A unit number for each person is assigned and approved by the system owner.
 Permission to use the system is required.
 The FCC streamlined the part 95 rules.
 See the link on this page for further details.

 The upgrades to all of the repeaters (Except GMRS.) will enable us to keep up with the latest analog RF and controller technology, improve reliability, and improve our already outstanding coverage.

 Thanks to all the individuals who have helped and supported our group over the last 44 years.
 We could not have gotten this far without you.
 You know who you are.
 There has been a lot of changes over the years and we keep going.